 3: The Abandoned Hospital of Loos

-A Deserted Hospital The old hospital of Loos is a fascinating site, witness to ancient medical practices.
-Closed for decades, this place offers an atmosphere that is both disturbing and captivating.
+A Deserted Hospital: The former hospital in Loos is a fascinating site, a testament to bygone medical practices.
+Closed for decades, this place offers an atmosphere that is both unsettling and captivating.

 Site Features